 Individuals having completed all of the CHE requirements will be able to use the designation CHE.
 If the candidate also completed a Category A or B course, the candidate will be able to use the designation the candidate also completed a Category A or B course, the candidate will be able to use the designation

-(CAT A) CHE or (CAT B) CHE depending on the IBSC recognized course taken.
+CHE CAT A or CHE CAT B depending on the IBSC recognized course taken.

 Individuals having completed all of the Level 1 requirements will be able to use the designation CH.
 If